MARA Program Learning Outcomes

 D. Apply basic concepts and principles to identify, evaluate, select, organize, maintain, and provide access to physical and digital information assets ;

 E. Identify the standards and principles endorsed and utilized by data, archives, records, and information professionals;

 F. Apply fundamental management theories and principles to the administration of data, archives, information, or records programs.

 G. Describe the legal requirements and ethical principles involved in managing physical and digital information assets and the information professional’s role in institutional compliance and risk management;

 H. Describe current information technologies and best practices relating to the preservation, integrity, and security of data, records, and information;

 I. Demonstrate an understanding of research design and research methods and the analytical, written, and oral communication skills necessary to synthesize and disseminate research findings;

-J. (For students entering from Spring 2015 forward) Describe global perspectives on effective information practices that are supportive of cultural, economic or social well-being.
+J. Describe global perspectives on effective information practices that are supportive of cultural, economic or social well-being.